MStephen024/exoplanet-capstone-server/README.md

 * View or modify the tags for any saved exoplanet
 * Delete a favorite item

-## Stretch Goals and Future Features to Come!

-* Users will soon be able to pin various locations using our 3rd party map
-* Users will soon be able to filter through their completed entries
-* Users will soon be able to add a picture to an entry
-* Users will soon be able to attach a timeframe to a list or goal
-* Users will soon be able to view other public lists and like or follow a list

 ### Repos and Deployment

 Link to the client repo and deployed website